Fomapan 100 B&W Film Profile/Review

 This tech page is for Foma Fomapan 100 Film, or FOMAPAN_BW_100.
 This is a medium speed B&W film that comes in 35mm roll, 120 roll, and various sheet sizes.
 FOMAPAN_BW_100 is repackaged as Lomography Earl Grey (as of late 2017), and as Freestyle Photographic’s Arista.EDU Ultra house brand film, so this tech sheet covers all three films under this one page.
 This film is a panchromatically sensitized, black-and-white negative film designed for low granularity, high resolving power and contour sharpness and a wide range of halftones.

 There are many ways to develop FOMAPAN_BW_100.
 Following Foma’s recommended development in their tech sheet is a good place to start if you want to develop this film yourself.
-If you send your film in to us here at Simple Film Lab, we develop FOMAPAN_BW_100 with Kodak D-76 mixed at 1:1 for one-shot usage.
-The development time is 10:00 at 20 degrees Celcius (+-0.1 degrees) in a Paterson daylight tank with 1 fast inversion every 15 seconds.
-We use a 1:4 water:vinegar stop bath between development and fixing.
+If you send your film in to us here at Simple Film Lab, we develop FOMAPAN_BW_100 with Replenished Kodak XTOL with constant rotary agitation as standard practice.
+The development time is 5:30 at 75 degrees Fahrenheit.
+We use a 1+4 water+vinegar stop bath between development and fixing.
 We fix all BW films in Kodak Fixer.
-This development process is for “full contrast”, which is better for scanning as it maximizes the number of bits used by the scanner and provides a larger number of discrete tone values per stop of light hitting the negative once scanned into the floating point Adobe Digital Negative file that you get from us.

 Using the development described above, here’s the characteristic curve for FOMAPAN_BW_100:

-The scale along the bottom is exposure EVs, the scale along the left is the measured density as seen by the film scanner, meaning raw ADC integer values.
-The EV 0 mark is an 18% exposure card exposed correctly via an incident light reading with a studio strobe and a Sekonic light meter through a T-Stop rated lens.
+The scale along the bottom is exposure EVs, the scale along the left is the measured density as seen by the film scanner, meaning raw ADC values.
+The EV 0 mark is an 18% exposure card exposed correctly via an incident light reading with a Sekonic light meter through a T-Stop rated lens.
 Every dot along the curve is a full stop of light.
-As a safety measure, I’ve extended the curve by a couple of stops on both sides of the scale to account for variances in development and scanning, though the emulsion, development process, and scanner is generally very consistent.
+The black curve is Contrast Index that the emulsion is digitized and linearized with, the green curve is the actual measured density values of the emulsion using the development described above.

 Dynamic Range/Exposure Latitude

 With the above information, in Adobe Lightroom, the visible dynamic range of an exposure is +7 EV to -6 EV.
-FOMAPAN_BW_100 provides about 1 stop of under exposure and 1 stop of over exposure protection while still maintaining acceptable black levels and full highlight retention for the full visible dynamic range in Adobe Lightroom.
+FOMAPAN_BW_100 provides about 2 stops of under exposure and 1 full stops of over exposure protection while still maintaining acceptable black levels and full highlight retention for the full visible dynamic range in Adobe Lightroom with no change in development.
 These over-under limits can be exceeded if you are OK with reduced performance at the extremes of the exposure scale.
-Through our exposure and development testing we’ve determined that FOMAPAN_BW_100 has a real ISO of 125, so this equates to an exposure index range of EI 64 to 250.
+This equates to an approximate exposure index range of EI 50 to 400, which is excellent.
+Push processing will result in bringing the toe contrast up and providing more shadow detail, but at the expense of highlights and a much higher contrast index.